 Best Nonstick: Wilton Recipe Right Medium Loaf Pan

-What We Don't Love: Lighter weight, prone to corrosion and scratching
+What We Don't Love: Light weight and thin sides, prone to corrosion and scratching

-Best Budget: Simply Essential 9-Inch x 5-Inch Nonstick Loaf Pan
+Best Budget: Simply Essential 9-Inch by 5-Inch Nonstick Loaf Pan

 What We Love: Affordable, makes nicely shaped loaves, very easy to remove loaves from pan

 What We Don't Love: Lighter weight than others, prone to rust

-Best Specialty: USA Pan 9-Inch Pain de Mie Pullman Loaf Pan
+Best Specialty: USA Pan Large Pullman Pan with Cover

 What We Don't Love: Lid can be stubborn, pan's shape is a little awkward

 What to Look for When Buying a Loaf Pan